-The Israel National Trail is one of the most beautiful trails in Israel, spreading over 1,000 km from Kibbutz Dan in the north to Eilat in the south.
+The Israel National Trail is one of the most beautiful trails in Israel, spreading over 1,000 km from Kfar Giladi in the north to Eilat in the south.
 The trail passes by stunning landscapes, fascinating historical sites, and modern structures.
-You can use my trail descriptions to hike it on your own, or you can hire me as your local guide.
+You can use my trail descriptions to hike it on your own.
+But if you want to hike without worries and learn some things on the way, you can hire me as your local guide.
 I’ll be happy to join you on this adventure to discover Israel on foot!

-If you plan to hike the entire trail or a serious portion of it, I recommend you to read my post – The Israel National Trail: Ultimate Preparation Guide.
+If you plan to hike the entire trail or a serious portion of it, I recommend reading my post – The Israel National Trail: Ultimate Preparation Guide.

 What do I offer?

 - Consultation regarding the trail, including places to stay, places to fill water, places to get food, maps, and GPX files.
 If you want to go only on a one-day hike, I’ll recommend places to stay at the beginning and end of the hike.

 - Up to 4 guided day tours on the Israel National Trail.
 I will fit the pace and number of kilometers to your physical state and preferences.

 - I do not guide in the desert part of the trail (from Arad southward).

 - I cannot drive you to the starting point, but I can arrange a pick-up if needed (at an extra cost).
 We can also come together by using public transportation or we can meet at the starting point.

 - The tour will not happen during heatwaves or rainy weather.

 - If the trail is longer than 10 km, we will start the day early.